This post may contain affiliate links.

 To make the snowflake drawings, I found some clipart with all different patterns of snowflakes.
 I printed them out and then we cut them in half.
 This is a good step to let the kids help with so they can understand the halfway point on the shapes.

 I put the snowflake symmetry drawings together into a printable that you can grab here:

 Download the Templates for Snowflake Symmetry Drawings.

 I taped them down on a clean sheet of paper.
 Then we tried it two different ways.
-We tried using a mirror to look down on and draw with the reflection.
+We tried using a small mirror to look down on and draw with the reflection.
 We also tried just drawing the other half.

 The mirror way is a little tricky to see.
 You have to get it at exactly the right angle to see the reflection and the paper at once.
 So, the kids actually preferred just drawing it without the mirror.
 Either way is fun and interesting.

 As you can see we have varying levels of drawings here! 🙂

 These templates are also a really great thing to use if you want to learn how to draw a snowflake!